Success in Japan: Why West Japan Matters for Business

 Differing in many respects from East Japan, we can pinpoint Kansai and Kyushu as major economic centres with certain areas of specialisation that may present new business opportunities.

 The Kansai region, encompassing cities like Osaka, Kyoto, and Kobe, serves as the economic powerhouse of West Japan.
 Osaka, in particular, is often referred to as the “nation’s kitchen” for its role in trade and commerce.
 The region boasts a well-established infrastructure, including world-class airports, ports, and a robust transportation network.
 This facilitates efficient supply chain management and trade with neighbouring countries.

 The Kansai economy of 7 prefectures is about the same size as the Turkish economy and accounts for 16.2% of Japan’s total GDP.
 The most populated area in the region is Osaka, which produces about half of the total regional output.
 The region’s manufacturing sector accounts for 16.6% of overall national output (consistent with regional output) but with strength in electrical/electronic machinery.
-Kansai’s regional economy is expected to outperform the national average in FY2014 and FY2015, led by stronger net exports (-0.4% vs. -0.9% and 2.0% vs. 1.9% respectively).
+Kansai’s regional economy is expected to outperform the national average, led by stronger net exports (-0.4% vs. -0.9% and 2.0% vs. 1.9% respectively).
 Exports from the region account for 21.3% of national exports with higher exposure to Asia (67% of all regional exports vs. 54% of national exports).
 It produces a higher proportion of manufactured products and services than the national average.

 The Kansai area is a crucial part of Japan’s renewed focus on three promising sectors; ‘medical’, ‘tourism’ and ‘womenomics’ as areas with high growth potential.